-1) Please start saying the Third Step Prayer each morning and when needed throughout the day.

-- 2) Please make copies of each of the three inventories provided in your packet so that you will have blank forms to write on.
-What is suggested is to make 10 copies of the Resentment Inventory, five copies of the Fear Inventory, and 10 copies of the Sex And Harms Inventory. - 3) Finish ONLY the first three columns of your Resentment Inventory, one column at a time, top to bottom, before going on to the next column, please make this a priority and try to do some writing EVERY day. - 4) Please begin to pray for the people, institutions or principles that you wrote down in the first column of your Resentment Inventory, and also pray for yourself to have a better attitude toward them.
+- 1) Please start saying the Third Step Prayer each morning and when needed throughout the day. - 2) Please make copies of each of the three inventories provided in your packet so that you will have blank forms to write on.
+What is suggested is to make 10 copies of the Resentment Inventory, five copies of the Fear Inventory, and 10 copies of the Sex And Harms Inventory. - 3) As you are writing, please start saying the Step Four Prayer (found at the bottom of page 4 in your handout packet) and finish ONLY the first three columns of your Resentment Inventory, the first two columns together, top to bottom, before going on to the third column.
+Then do the third column, one section at a time, top to bottom, until you are finished with it.
+Please make this a priority and try to do some writing EVERY day. - 4) When you are COMPLETELY finished with the 3rd column, please begin to pray the Step Four Resentment Prayer (at the bottom of page 8 in your handout packet) for the people, institutions or principles that you wrote down in the first column of your Resentment Inventory.

 Please remember to talk with your temporary sponsor after this meeting to swap phone numbers if necessary and get to know each other so that they can assist you with your Fourth Step.
 We wish you the very best as you leave here to complete the first three columns of your Resentment Inventory.
 Please remember to bring this week's handout packet with you to the NEXT session so that we can continue with the inventories provided.
 This is the end of session 2.
 Are there any questions?